One month. Four weeks. 30 days.

 And yet, it was the WAY I studied for the test that enabled me to score much higher than the 650 I originally set out to get.

-Lesson learned: It’s how you study, not what you study.
+Lesson learned: It’s about how you study, not what you study.

 Helping Others Afford GMAT Prep